lenh0205/dotnetDoc/Pattern.md

 ## 6. what is SOLID, which case to use it ?
 * The SOLID principles are used in object-oriented programming to design systems that are modular, maintainable, and scalable

-## 1. Dependency Injection
+## 25. DI in .NET ?
-* a design pattern to achieve `Inversion of Control` between class and dependencies
+* -> a design pattern to achieve **`loose coupling`** (Inversion of Control) between class and dependencies - instead of object directly create instance and depend on them, they will receive instance from DI Container

-### Process
+* -> basic steps:
-* use of an `interface or base class` to abstract the dependency implementation
+- use of an `interface or base class` to abstract the dependency implementation;
-* Registration of the dependency in a service container (.NET provide IServiceProvider)
+- registration of the dependency in a service container (.NET provide IServiceProvider) with specific lifetime with AddScoped, AddSingleton, AddTransitent
-* Inject of the service into the constructor of the class
+- Inject of the service into the class through Constructor Injection (Most common), Method Injection, Property Injection
-* DI framework create instance of dependency and disposing of it when no longer needed
+* => DI framework create instance of dependency and disposing of it when no longer needed

 ## Transaction and ACID propterties
 ### Transaction